Subscrio Core API Reference

 Returns

-Resolves with void once the schema is fully installed.
+Promise<void> – resolves when the schema is fully installed.

 Return Properties